ARE THE REAL NUMBERS

 1.414213562373095 < < 1.414213562373096.

-There is a method by which we can place with respect to order.
+There is a procedure that enables us to calculate as many digits as we please of .
+Therefore we can place it with respect to order.
 That guarantees that it is a number.
 For if it did not have that customary meaning, it would be of no use to calculus, geometry, or science.

 We say, then, that the sentence "This is an irrational number" means: